Acekorneya/Ark-Survival-Ascended-Server/README.md

 ## Docker Compose Configuration

-When creating a new server instance using POK-manager.sh, a Docker Compose configuration file (`docker-compose-<instance_name>.yaml`) is generated.
+When creating a new server instance using POK-manager.sh, a Docker Compose configuration file (`docker compose-<instance_name>.yaml`) is generated.
 Here's an example of the generated file:

 #### Environment Variables